 For example, Jane’s story was (she thought) about grieving someone.
 But when i asked her a few key questions about that person, and their life together, and what she wanted to achieve from her memoir, it turns out the story was about something completely different: their incredibly unique and fascinating life together.

 Sometimes you just need someone to help you figure out what part of the story to focus on.
-If this is you, I invite you to book in for a breakthrough session!
+This is why I offer 1:1 coaching in my Memoir Academy program – it’s so important to keep you on track!

 Often the story isn’t what you think it is, at first.
 And the story that got you starting the book isn’t the story that the book will end up being.
 In a writing breakthrough session I can look at your story in more detail and make this advice more personal, but I’ve noticed quite a few writers share this same dilemma, of writing a certain amount of words and then realising that was great to get them writing, but it isn’t the story they want to finish.